-This change aims to align the per pupil aid for public school districts with the funding adjustments made for private schools under the Milwaukee Parental Choice Program, thereby potentially increasing the financial support for public schools based on the funding trends of private institutions.
-The bill reflects a shift in how per pupil aid is calculated, moving away from a fixed amount to a more dynamic approach that considers changes in private school funding.
+This change aims to align the per pupil aid for public school districts more closely with the funding adjustments made for private schools under the Milwaukee Parental Choice Program.
+The adjustment for public school funding will only occur if there is a positive change in the per pupil amount for private schools, thereby potentially increasing the financial support for public school districts based on the funding trends of private institutions.

 Statutes affected: